Game of Thrones Map

 The Complete Guide to Westeros, Essos & the Full Known World

 You’re here because the world of Game of Thrones is too vast to absorb in a single watch.
 Every valley has a name.
 Every castle has a history.
-And every distance matters when armies are marching and ravens can only fly so fast.
+Every battle has a location — and that location shaped its outcome.

-This guide covers every major location on the Game of Thrones world map β from the frozen frontier of the Wall to the smoldering ruins of Old Valyria β with character ties, key events, and real geographic distances to give the world genuine scale.
+This guide covers every major location on the Game of Thrones world map — from the frozen frontier of the Wall to the smoldering ruins of Old Valyria — with character ties, key events, real geographic distances, and the defining battles that were fought across this world.

 What you’ll learn from this guide: